 There are dedicated Kosher and Halal options available in Bartlett Dining Commons, Arley D. Cathey Dining Commons, and Baker Dining Commons.
 The Kosher stations are closed each week for the Sabbath and on all high holidays.
 Many students who are observant take advantage of the programs offered by UChicago Hillel and Rohr Chabad Center for Jewish Life & Learning during these times.

-Religious Observances During O-Week
+Religious Observances During Orientation

 There are many people and resources here to help make your transition into the College as smooth as possible.
 At the University of Chicago, there are two main offices that will help you with financial questions.
 Below you will find contact information and a short description of each office.

 The primary responsibilities of this office are to determine the eligibility of students for University and federal funds, as well as to award student funds like the Perkins/Stafford loans and Federal Work-Study allocations.
 They also handle questions about alternative, emergency, and parent loans.
 Finally, Financial Aid handles all outside scholarships including National Merit scholarships.
-Students will have the opportunity to meet with representatives from Financial Aid during O-Week.

 This office handles all accounts and payments receivable/payable for the University.
 These include tuition payments, phone bills, and paychecks for most student employees of the University.